How do I replace my Refugee Protection Claimant Document?

 Apply for a replacement RPCD

-- your existing RPCD (if not lost or stolen)
+- your expired RPCD (if not lost or stolen)

 - 2 recent passport-size photographs

-- proof of address (such as driver’s licence, utility bill, other document showing your address)
+- proof of address (such as a driver’s licence, utility bill or other document showing your address)

 - the police report (if your RPCD was stolen)